ArjtheGreat/PokemonProject/README.md

 Classes and Methods: Pokémon, Item, Attack, Main

--All Classes contain Accessors and Mutators
+-All Classes contain Constructors, Accessors, and Mutators

 Main: <br />
 create enum menuState() { battle, attack, bag, pokemon } which will keep track off which state the menu is. the enum is defaulted to battle.